jest9/haproxy-lua/README.md

  ```

  make sure it is installed to the correct directory, the same dir for the version of lua your haproxy installation is using.

+ # future improvements

+ may write my own lua wrapper for openssl so I don't have to use library